Sitecore/sitecore-marketplace-sdk/README.md

    ```
 2. Use package-specific scripts (e.g., build, test, lint) as defined in its own `package.json`.

-Repeat the same for the Client SDK.
+Repeat the same for the Client SDK and XMC module.

 ## High-Level SDK Overview